Should You Visit Southeastern Turkey? An Honest Travel Guide

 Keep A Scarf Handy

-Keep a pashmina in your bag in case you choose to go into a mosque or feel more comfortable covered up.
+Keep a pashmina in your bag in case you decide to enter a mosque or feel more comfortable covered up.

 Think About Tours